YZCU/ProFiT/README.md

 - Relevant tracking results are provided in `ProFiT\tracking_results\hotc20test`.
 More evaluation results are provided in a `ProFiT\tracking_results`.

 ## Results
-- Performance evaluation with hyperspectral arts on the HOTC20’s HSP modality. (a) Precision plot. (b) Success plot.
+- Performance evaluation with hyperspectral arts on the HOTC20’s hyperspectral modality. (a) Precision plot. (b) Success plot.
  ![image](/fig/hotc20.jpg)

 - Accuracy-speed trade-off of SOTA hyperspectral arts on the HOTC20 benchmark.